KRTSD-0823/KRTSD-0823/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Programming
 - 🌱 I’m currently learning ...
-Node.js,Python,English(School)
+Github, Node.js, Python, English(School)
 - 👯 I’m looking to collaborate on ...
-Make a suggestion
+None
 - 🤔 I’m looking for help with ...
 Science,Social Study
 - 💬 Ask me about ...
 None
 - 📫 How to reach me: ...
 E-mail,Discord